 Lung cancer is a complex disease with multiple contributing factors, but its primary cause is well-established: cigarette smoking.
 However, other factors also play significant roles in the development of lung cancer.
-This comprehensive exploration will cover the main causes of lung cancer, including smoking, environmental factors, genetic predispositions, and occupational hazards.
+This comprehensive exploration will cover the main causes of , including smoking, environmental factors, genetic predispositions, and occupational hazards.

 Cigarette Smoking